Stepping Stone Model School

 Stepping Stone Model School is a private English-medium school located in Alipurduar, West Bengal, India.
-The school is affiliated to the Council for the Indian School Certificate Examinations.
+The school is affiliated to the Council for the Indian School Certificate Examinations(CICSE).
 It was established on January 13, 1988.

 About School

 Students at this school have often participated in question-and-answer activities with Derek O'Brien.
 These activities have been reported in The Telegraph newspaper.

 This school have won many state - district championship in science.
 Passed - outs are known to be established in their fields.

 The subjects offered are English, Hindi/Bengali, Physics, Chemistry, Biology, Mathematics, Computer Applications, Geography and History for ICSE (10th).

-For ISC (12th), students can choose among the different streams i.e., Science, Arts and Commerce.
-The Science stream consists of Chemistry, Physics, Maths and Biology/Computer Science.
-The Commerce stream consists of Economics, Commerce, Accountancy and Maths/Computer Science.
-The Arts stream consists of History, Geography and Maths/Computer Science.
-English and Hindi/Bengali are compulsory for students.
+For ISC (12th), students can choose among Bengali/Hindi, Chemistry, Physics, Mathematics, Biology, Computer Science, Economics, Commerce, Accountancy, History, Geography.
+English is compulsory for students.